Sugar Daddies

 Sugar Daddies is a silent comedy short film starring Jimmy Finlayson, Stan Laurel and Oliver Hardy prior to their official billing as the duo Laurel and Hardy.
 The team appeared in a total of 107 films between 1921 and 1951.
 The film is directed by Fred Guiol and Leo McCarey.

 Plot

 Following a night of revelry, a wealthy oil magnate awakens to the surprising revelation of his recent marriage, accompanied by a gold-digging stepdaughter and brother-in-law intent on his demise for financial gain.
 Upon encountering a blackmail scheme, the tycoon seeks refuge in a hotel with his butler and legal counsel.
 Employing a disguise involving his lawyer and the assistance of his butler, the tycoon navigates a series of frantic escapades, including pursuits through a dance hall and amusement park, to evade his pursuers and safeguard his assets.

+The so-called brother-in-law is demanding $50,000.00 for an annulment.
+It is strongly implied he and his "bride" make their living from this sort of shakedown.
+Cyrus Brittle's meek lawyer (Laurel) arrives, his briefcase containing only his dirty laundry.
+As the brother-in-law's physical threats increase, Brittle, lawyer, and their butler temporarily escape to a Coney Island hotel, but find their antagonists camped in the lobby.
+For the second time, the old "Bent Double" routine is resorted to—Laurel standing on Brittle's shoulders underneath a long coat, with Butler Hardy escorting the "very tall lady" outside.
+The masquerade is almost exposed by an overly curious dog.
+They attempt to hide on a dance floor, but below-decks Brittle keeps getting kicked in the face.

+At the conclusion, all parties wind up equally buffeted in the "Fun House", complete with Hall Of Mirrors, Revolving Barrel Chamber, and long playground slides.